sftSalman/Deploying-_custom_object_detection_Yolov5_RESTAPI_Deployment/README.md

 </br> mAP_0.5 : .99
 </br> mAP_0.5:0.95 .76

-- But the overall results shows  that the model is overfitting to the training data, meaning that it is performing well on the training data but may not generalize well to new data.
+- But the overall results show  that the model is overfitting in training data, meaning that it is performing well on the training data but may not generalize well to new data.
 ![results](https://user-images.githubusercontent.com/33355278/232404960-525fb434-1303-4d27-af17-d8cd99f93b73.png)